Esthetician Schools in Virginia

 Virginia Esthetician Licensure Reciprocity

-If you hold a current esthetician license from another U.S. state or territory, you can transfer this to a Virginia license by submitting an Endorsement Application.
+If you hold a current esthetician license from another U.S. state or territory, you can transfer your license to Virginia by submitting an Endorsement Application.
 To be approved, your prior training must be roughly equivalent to that of Virginia in terms of length, the number of hours, and content.
 You’ll need to pay a fee of $95 for a reciprocal license.

 Active-duty military personnel and spouses can receive temporary 12-month licenses while working to meet Virginia requirements and get help covering the cost of license transfers.